Activities and Programs

 FUSAB plans and produces a wide array of social, cultural and recreational programs each year, including concerts, comedians, movies, lectures, dances, special events and more.
 FUSAB also offers discount tickets to various concerts and events in the Greenville area.
 Students will be selected each fall for membership in FUSAB.

 Orientation is a comprehensive program designed to introduce incoming students to life at Furman.
-The new student website, www.furman.edu/newstudents, answers many pertinent questions about starting out at Furman, including details about summer orientation and many other tasks that students must accomplish before arriving on campus.
-A two-day summer orientation is an intense introduction to academics at Furman culminating with students entering initial course selections for the fall semester.
-The four-day fall orientation program, conducted immediately prior to the beginning of class, provides essential life skills, residential living information, and social interaction to all new students that will ensure a smooth transition from high school to Furman.
+The new student website, furman.edu/new-students, answers many pertinent questions about starting out at Furman, including details about summer orientation and many other tasks that students must accomplish before arriving on campus.
+Summer orientation is an intense introduction to academics at Furman culminating with students meeting one-on-one with an academic advisor to review fall course options.
+The five-day fall orientation program, conducted immediately prior to the beginning of class, provides essential life skills, residential living information, and social interaction to all new students that will ensure a smooth transition from high school to Furman.
 For questions regarding Furman’s Orientation programs, please contact us by e-mail at firstname.lastname@example.org.

 The Trone Student Center provides extensive recreational and extracurricular activities for students.
 In addition to meeting rooms and student gathering spaces, the Trone Student Center is home to a large variety of student organizations, including SGA, FUSAB, Student Diversity Council, Heller Service Corps, student publications, and the campus radio station.
 The PalaDen Food Court, Paddock Restaurant, Print & Post Express (P2X), a Barnes & Noble bookstore, and an information center are located in the Trone Student Center.
-Also in the Trone Student Center are the offices of the Vice President for Student Life, Dean of Students, Student Involvement and Inclusion, Greek Life, Orientation, Volunteer Services, Career Engagement, Alcohol and Drug Education, Student Leadership Programs, Center for Inclusive Communities, Study Away and International Education, Undergraduate Research and Internships, and the Cothran Center for Vocational Reflection.
+Also in the Trone Student Center are the offices of the Vice President for Student Life, Dean of Students, Student Involvement and Engagement, Volunteer Services, Malone Center for Career Engagement, Shucker Center for Leadership Development, Center for Inclusive Communities, and the Center for Engaged Learning.

 Student Government Association

 SGA is comprised of representatives from all elements of the student body.
-Each class is represented by a President, Vice President, Secretary and Treasurer.
+Each class is represented by four class representatives.
 The SGA executive officers consist of the President, Vice President, Secretary and Treasurer.
 A Parliamentarian is also appointed to serve on the Council.

 In addition to fulfilling its role as the coordinating body for SGA, the Council functions as the primary liaison between the faculty, administration, trustees and student body.
 All undergraduate students are members of the association, which is funded through a student government fee.
 The SGA Council conducts its business each Monday evening in open meetings.
 Student Life staff serve as advisors to SGA.